 The Company has adopted a Code of Ethics (the "Code of Ethics") that applies to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
 A copy of the Code of Ethics is posted on the Santa Fe page of the InterGroup website (www.intgla.com).
-The Company will provide to any person without charge, upon request, a copy of the Code of Ethics by sending such request to: Santa Fe Financial Corporation, Attn: Treasurer, 1100 Glendon Avenue, Suite PH1, Los Angeles, CA 90024.
+The Company will provide to any person without charge, upon request, a copy of the Code of Ethics by sending such a request to Santa Fe Financial Corporation, Attn: Treasurer, 12121 Wilshire Blvd., Suite 610, Los Angeles, CA 90025.
 The Company will promptly disclose any amendments or waivers to its Code of Ethics on Form 8-K and will post such information on its website.